denpatin/slog/README.md

 ### Working with Assets

-Run the `gulp` command to recompile the assets.
+Run the `gulp dev` command (or `gulp prod` for cleaning unused css) to recompile the assets.
 You can find the build-ready versions in the `assets/build` directory.

 ### Creating New Post